leanhplus2612/Driver_STM32F103C8T6/README.md

-This repository is just "noob" driver which is used for the last project in university :))
+This repository has just some "noob" drivers which is used for the last project in university :))